attractivechaos/kann/doc/01dev.md

 ```
 The dimensions are also called the *shape* of the array.
 Conventionally, we
 call the n-d array a scalar if *n\_d* equals 0, a vector if *n\_d* equals 1 and
 a matrix if *n\_d* equals 2.
-As a side note, deep learning frameworks often
+We note that deep learning frameworks often take
-take n-d array as a synonym of *tensor*, though according to
+n-d array as a synonym of *tensor*, though according to [wiki][tensor-wiki],
-[wiki][tensor-wiki], this seems imprecise.
+this seems imprecise.

 ### Automatic differentiation and computational graph